jamiepla1/Azure-Landing-Zones/docs/content/accelerator/userguide/1_prerequisites/azuredevops.md

 If you are using self-hosted runners, you will need to create a second PAT that we'll refer to as `token-2` for them.
 You can do this by following the steps above with the following differences:

 1. Select the maximum value for the `Expiration` field (this allows up to 1 year).

+    {{< hint type=note >}}
-NOTE: You may want to set a shorter expiration date for security reasons.
+You may want to set a shorter expiration date for security reasons.
 In either case, you will need to have a process in place to extend expiration the token before it expires.
+    {{< /hint >}}

 1. Select only the `Agent Pools`: `Read & manage` scope.